 Informal Order and the State in Afghanistan.
 New York: Cambridge University Press, 2016.

-Land, The State, and War: Property Rights and Political Violence in Afghanistan (under revision; Cambridge University Press), with Ilia Murtazashvili.
+Land, The State, and War: Property Rights and The Origins of Political Order (forthcoming Cambridge University Press; Economics, Rationality, and Society Series), with Ilia Murtazashvili.

 Books in Progress